(con't from Part I)

 Many congregations are finding it difficult to find anyone to play ANY instrument for worship and have purchased "electronic accompaniment" so the congregation would have some semblance of music to support its singing.

-Those churches bemoaning the lack of organists seem to have forgotten that the organist's job isn't so easy as it looks, it requires coordination of a number of specialized skills that have taken a lifetime of disciplined study and practice to develop, and organists need to be properly paid for their work.
+Those churches bemoaning the lack of organists seem to have forgotten that the organist's job isn't so easy as it looks (or sounds); it looks like all they're doing is having some relaxing fun that anyone can do, not like it requires coordination of a number of specialized skills that have taken a lifetime of disciplined study and practice to develop that very few can do, or that people who have devoted their entire lives to the music ministry need to be justly compensated.

-The pipe organ itself, is also terribly underappreciated, even unknown, in some of today's Evangelical churches.
+The pipe organ itself (or an electronic substitute for same), besides being terribly underappreciated, is even unknown in some of today's Evangelical churches.

 Congregations always sing better when led or enhanced by a pipe organ; no other instrument has the sound to accompany a large number of people in congregational singing; it gives worshipers security to sing out without their voices sticking out; without that support, they take alarm at hearing their own voices, and stop singing.